AceTheDactyl/vessel-narrative-mrp/README.md

 - Chapters 2–20 are generated via templates with placeholders: `{{chapter_number}}`, `{{narrator}}`, `{{body}}`, `{{flags}}`, `{{glyphs_line}}`.
 - Rotation ensures no voice appears twice in a row; each voice appears 6–7 times.
 - Flags: narrator’s channel is `active`; others are `latent`.
 Every chapter ends with a `[Flags: ...]` marker.
+- When Pillow is available, each metadata entry includes `stego_png` pointing to `frontend/assets/chapterXX.png`, containing the embedded payload (chapter, narrator, flags, glyphs, file, summary, timestamp).

 Validation Checks
 - Schema presence and simple type checks against `schema/narrative_schema.json`.
 - Structural rules: 20 chapters, rotation, counts.
 - Files exist for all metadata entries.
 - Flag consistency: metadata flags match `[Flags: ...]` in each HTML.
+- Stego payloads (when generated) decode from `frontend/assets/*.png` and match the metadata.

 Customization
 - Update templates in `markdown_templates/` to change voice tone and glyphs.